Stratis Description

 The stratisd 2.4.1 release includes one additional fix: the signals associated with r4 D-Bus interfaces were not being sent appropriately, now they are.

-In addition, stratisd 2.4.1 includes logging, at the trace level, of lock aquisitions and releases and additional logging in the systemd generators included with the release.
+In addition, stratisd 2.4.1 includes logging, at the trace level, of lock acquisitions and releases and additional logging in the systemd generators included with the release.

 The stratis-cli 2.4.1 release includes: